daihocmo/learn-vietnamese/docs/guide.md

 ## 2.2 Pronunciation

-Learning Vietnamese pronunciation is tough, even for advanced learners (if you follow traditional guides btw).
-It's undeniable to say that, how well you pronouce a Vietnamese word is largely up to how much time have you heard that word spoken by a Vietnamese native.
+How well you pronouce a Vietnamese word is largely up to how many times you have heard that word spoken by Vietnamese.

+Here is [the Vietnamese Pronunciation deck](https://ankiweb.net/shared/info/1747674390) you should use.

 ## 2.3 Learning milestones

-How can you measure your current Vietnamese level?
-It's up to your listening and reading time (Comprehensible Input), not just immersing mindlessly, incomprehensible input doesn't work.
+For those that are curious, here is the level of Vietnamese ability you can expect to have after reaching these milestones.

+- 50 active immersion hours: You are really starting to get the hang of listening to Vietnamese.
+You are probably able to understand a good chunk of sentences now.
+- 150 active immersion hours: At this point listening to Vietnamese is going to feel more natural than ever before.
+- 300 active immersion hours: If you have been keeping up with your study... then I can't really consider you a beginner anymore at this point.
+There's going to be a huge difference between your abilty now compared to when you were starting out!
+- 1 full novel finished: While you had a really rough time trying to understand this book, you are beginning to really shoot out of the beginner stage.
+The next book you read will be noticeably easier.
+- 5 novels finished: I wouldn't consider you are a beginner anymore.
+You are really beginning to build up good Vietnamese reading proficiency.
+- 10 novels finished: Completely intermediate at this point.
+Congratulations!

 ## 2.4 Closing notes: post-beginner stage and beyond